dalenewman/Transformalize/README.md

   </relationships>
 ```

+This tells Transformalize to use `OrderID` to relate the two entities.
+Now re-initialize
-Now we can re-initialize and run Transformalize:
+and run Transformalize:

 <pre style="font-size:smaller;">
 <strong>tfl -a NorthWind.xml -m init</strong>